/ tool-comparisons / Supabase Auth vs AuthJS for Solo Developers

 Row Level Security.
 Supabase Auth's killer feature is RLS.
 Write a policy like auth.uid() = user_id, and your database enforces it on every query.
 This eliminates authorization bugs at the code level because the database handles access control.
 AuthJS doesn't integrate with your database's security layer.
 You write authorization checks in your application code.

 OAuth provider count.
-AuthJS supports 60+ providers.
-Supabase Auth supports about 20.
-If you need authentication through Twitch, Spotify, Notion, or other niche providers, AuthJS likely has an adapter.
+AuthJS ships with over 80 preconfigured providers, and its team actively tests roughly 20 of the most popular ones in their example app.
+Supabase Auth supports about 20 providers.
+If you need authentication through Twitch, Spotify, Notion, or other niche providers, AuthJS likely has an adapter already.
 Supabase covers the major providers but not the long tail.

 Magic links.
 Supabase Auth has built-in magic link authentication.
 Users enter their email, receive a link, click it, and they're logged in.
 No password needed.
 AuthJS supports email-based login through providers like Resend or Nodemailer, but the setup requires more configuration.
 Supabase's magic links work out of the box.